Derry Watkins Garden in Spring |

 Derry Watkins Garden in Spring

-This is the garden of respected plantswoman Derry Watkins.
-Located in an idyllic valley just north of Bath, designed and built by Derry’s husband the architect Peter Clegg OBE, but planted by Derry with all sorts of special plants, many of which are available for sale from her Special Plants nursery on the same site.
-The soil is mostly clay which has been improved with regular mulching over the past 25 years, but nearer the house are areas of gravel for plants that prefer free drainage.
+The soil here is mostly clay which has been improved with regular mulching over the past 25 years, but nearer the house are areas of gravel for plants that prefer free drainage.
 There are also two ponds and a bog, a kitchen garden and a woodland garden, all providing a variety of planting conditions which Derry exploits to the maximum.
 The house is a traditional stone barn converted and extended by Peter.
 The garden is open on Tuesdays from spring until the end of October and on some Thursdays for the National Gardens Scheme.
-Visitors are provided with a map of the garden drawn by Peter, and a comprehensive plant list.
+Visitors are provided with a map of the garden drawn by Peter, and a comprehensive plant list compiled by Derry.

 Location